anoobbacker/ashci-automation-samples/bicep-arc-vm/README.md

 ## Verify the deployment
 1. Go to the [Azure portal](https://portal.azure.com)
 2. Search for the resource group where the bicep template was deployed.
-3. Click Deployments menu to see the details of the deployment.
+3. Click _Deployments_ menu to see the details of the deployment.
 4. To see which resources were deployed, select the deployment.
 To expand the deployment and see more details, select Deployment details.
+5. To see if the VMs and VM images are created, select the Azure Stack HCI cluster and navigate to _Virtual machines_ and _VM Images_ menue

 In this case, there's two VM images and a VM created using that VM image.